d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 but proves to be notationally convenient, since it cancels out when we take the derivative of the loss.
-Because the training dataset is given to us, and thus out of our control, the empirical error is only a function of the model parameters.
+Because the training dataset is given to us, and thus is out of our control, the empirical error is only a function of the model parameters.
-Below, we visualize the fit of a linear regression model in a problem with one-dimensional inputs (:numref:`fig_fit_linreg`).
+In :numref:`fig_fit_linreg`, we visualize the fit of a linear regression model in a problem with one-dimensional inputs.

 ![Fitting a linear regression model to one-dimensional data.](../img/fit-linreg.svg) :label:`fig_fit_linreg`